 But it didn't work.

-That that was utterly preposterous.
+That was utterly preposterous.

 Well, I want you to explain why, because you were the first person that pointed out to me that this is four-way hearsay.

-Hearsay's not allowed as admissible in court.
+Hearsay is not allowed as admissible in court.

-Because somebody in Moscow told somebody else who told a professor who told uh Papadopoulos, who passed along the information in a bar to an Australian diplomat who then calls the FBI.
+Because somebody in Moscow told somebody else who told a professor who told Papadopoulos, who passed along the information in a bar to an Australian diplomat who then calls the FBI.

 So the FBI had already started investigating Trump.